Using your equity to buy a second home

 Make sure your finances are in order before buying a second home

-Buying a second property is a serious decision.
-You may have plenty of equity to play with but you don't want to jeopardise the wealth you've built up by making a poor decision.
+You may have plenty of equity to play with, but you don't want to jeopardise the wealth you've built up by making a poor decision.

 If you're investing, make sure you do your research to determine how much rental income you'll be able to generate versus the expenses of managing the property and servicing your new debt.